zcrayman/tut-data/4/README.md

-## Step 3: Building a Query Service
+## Building a Query Service

-TBD A Query service for orders against the relational model.
+TBD A Query service for orders against the relational (... or mongo?) model.